 Preference shares entitle the owner to receive a fixed amount of dividend every year.
 This is received ahead of individuals that hold ordinary shares.
 It is also usually as a percentage of the nominal value (the value stated when the shares were issued).

 Redeemable shares are issued on the terms that the company will/may buy them back at a future date.
 This is either fixed or, set at the director’s discretion.
 It’s usually done with non-voting shares given to employees so that if the employee leaves, the shares can be taken back at their nominal value.

 Some companies create different classes of ordinary shares and these are called ‘Alphabet Shares’.
-If the existing shareholders consent, a company can have as many different classes as it wants – each representing a different type of share A,B,C?Z.
+If the existing shareholders consent, a company can have as many different classes as it wants – each representing a different type of share A,B,C etc. This usually impacts on:

-It’s far easier to make changes to share capital before incorporation, but that doesn’t mean it’s impossible afterwards.
+It’s far easier to make changes to share capital at the set up stage, before incorporation, but that doesn’t mean it’s impossible afterwards.
 That said to alter the class of shares involves careful planning and drafting new articles of association by a professional after the resolution.
 That takes time and money so you really want to be as optimally set up as possible from day 1 when it comes to share ownership in your business.